dothat-ku/dothat/README.md

 index index.php index.html index.htm index.nginx-debian.html;
 ```

-* uncomment the following lines from the file
+* Uncomment the following lines from the file
+* Make sure give file in line `snippets/fastcgi-php.conf;` exist in folder by `ls -l /etc/nginx/snippets/`
+* Check and change given file version in line `fastcgi_pass unix:/run/php/php7.0-fpm.sock;` where you installed version of `php` in folder `/run/php/`, to check in terminal by `ls -l /run/php/` output should be something like `php{version}-fpm.sock`
 ```sh
 location ~ \.php$ {
 		include snippets/fastcgi-php.conf;